LincaMarius/ISAP-1_Instruction_Set/README.md

 ## The HLT instruction – Halt computer
 Binary form:  1111 1111 \
 Operation:  Halt computer \
+Example: HLT

 Stops further execution of computer instructions.
 It is an instruction with prefix 1111 and has no parameters. \

-Example: HLT
+This statement has no parameter, so it will be implemented as an extended statement. \
+The binary form for the extended HLT instruction will be: 1111 1111

 The timing diagram for the HLT instruction is as follows: